 Mapping your walk on a piece of paper is a great way to take in your surroundings.
 Mark down any notable features and landmarks and then use it to find your way back home or to the car.

 You will find making maps in different environments such as in a town, park or woodland will give you very different results.
+Combine the art of map drawing and a scavenger hunt to have yourself a mappy little treasure hunt.

 Sarah is a nature lover, crafter and hedgerow liqueur enthusiast!